Skip to Content

 If your hormones are not stimulated and secreted the usual way, you may experience vaginal spotting.

-Yes, the uterus can clean itself by contracting to remove old blood from last menstrual period.
-If period blood comes out later in your menstrual cycle, you may get a black spotting or discharge.
+Sometimes, a small amount of old blood from your last menstrual period may leave the uterus a bit later than usual.
+When this old blood comes out later in your menstrual cycle, you may get a black or brown spotting or discharge.

 3. Uterine fibroids

 Uterine fibroids are benign growth on or within the uterine muscle.
-If a fibroid is located just beneath the endometrium, you are likely to have vaginal bleeding that can be mild, moderate or sometimes coming in blood clots.
+If a fibroid is located just beneath the endometrium, you may have vaginal bleeding that can be mild, moderate or sometimes coming in blood clots.

 Uterine fibroid bleeding can occur two weeks before your period and anytime within your menstrual cycle.